eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ```

 **Note**: Rebinding the driver is required in case you want to run other accelerometer samples.
 (Hint: There maybe an accelerometer Easter egg hiding on the microSD card image...
 Go hunt for it!).
+Driver changes are not persistent after a reboot.

 ## Step 5: Setup an Express.js Webserver